chiwek/fxpro-test/README.md

 Which type are system users?
 I simply discarded this as a rhetorical statement.

+###### Clients
+It was not clear whether or not Regular Users should see all Clients or only the ones they Created.
+I've done the latter, Regular users can see clients they have created only.

 ###### Action Logs
 I did not build UI to display Action Logs, but I have started the backend.

 Action logs exist in this App, but only in the database.
-The functionality done is only for Create/Update as Delete is a bit complicated due to records not really being deleted.
-I didn't like adding code directly to controllers for it, and building a wrapper would be out of scope as it would push me out of the deadline to give the test in.
+The functionality done is for Create/Update/Delete.